 Hydrogen Tank Explosion Demonstration

-Typically, hydrogen is safely stored as a purified gas or liquid.
-Although hydrogen is a fuel, it needs an ignition source and the presence of an oxidizer, such as pure oxygen or ambient air, to combust.
+Typically, hydrogen is safely stored as a compressed gas or liquid.
+Although hydrogen is a fuel, it needs the presence of an oxidizer, such as ambient air, and an ignition source in order to combust.

 In this test demonstration, a cylinder was filled with a dangerous combustible mixture of hydrogen and air.
-Once sufficient thermal or electrical energy is supplied, the mixture ignites, causing rapid combustion and the catastrophic failure of the cylinder.
+Once sufficient electrical energy is supplied, the mixture ignites, causing rapid combustion and the catastrophic failure of the low-pressure cylinder.

 Share this entry